What We Love

 - Enormous guest rooms (Luxury Suites are 1,000 square feet)

 - Interiors feature indigenous rugs and hand-painted murals

-- Free WiFi available.
-Premium WiFi is an additional cost of $5 per hour.
+- Free WiFi available; premium WiFi is an additional per-hour fee

 - Free WiFi